Cross River (British Columbia)

 The Cross River is a tributary of the Kootenay River in the Canadian province of British Columbia.
-It is part of the Columbia River basin, as the Kootenay River is tributary to the Columbia River.
+It is part of the Columbia River basin, as the Kootenay River is a tributary to the Columbia River.

 The history regarding this river and Whiteman's Pass across the Continental Divide begins with James Sinclair leading a party of Red River immigrants through the pass in 1841.
 They left Fort Garry (now the city of Winnipeg) in 1841 with 23 families, including a 75-year-old woman, with an aim to settle in the Oregon Country to reinforce British claims to the area.
 After a brief stop at Fort Edmonton, he was guided by Maskepetoon, the chief of the Wetaskiwin Cree, via Lake Minnewanka to the present site of Banff, Alberta where the Spray River joins with the Bow River and then south up the Spray River valley where the reservoir now lies.
 They trekked up the Spray River, then along a tributary, White Man's Creek, and across the Great Divide at White Man's Pass.
 In his book "The Place of Bows," E.J.
 Hart suggests that although the party was made up largely of Metis, the presence of a few men from the Maritimes, "seem to account for the name 'Whiteman's' being attached to the pass."

 The Reverend Robert Terrill Rundle was also in the area in 1841.
 After camping at the confluence of the Bow and Spray rivers, Rundle explored the Spray Valley where it parallels the mountain that now bears his name (Appleby 1975).

 In 1845, Father Pierre-Jean De Smet, a Jesuit priest, came east from Windermere Lake via the Kootenay River and one of its tributaries to the summit of White Man's Pass "where all was wild sublimity".
 He erected a large cross on the pass.
 Father De Smet and British Army Lieutenants Henry James Warre and Mervin Vavasour are said to have met near the summit.
 Few Europeans were travelling in the Canadian Rockies at this time and it was a remarkable coincidence that the two parties met (Esther Fraser, "The Canadian Rockies" wrote that Warre and Vavasour "probably" used this pass).